eddmann/eddmann.github.io/content/posts/2026/2026-04-27-around-the-loop-building-a-coding-agent-harness-in-python/index.md

 ### Compaction lives in the tree

-Compaction does not rewrite the conversation array.
+Compaction does not rewrite the conversation list.
 It appends a `CompactionEntry` carrying the summary and a pointer to the first kept message, hands the leaf to that new entry, and leaves the old messages untouched on disk.

 `_rebuild_messages()` notices the compaction on the active branch and stitches the result together on the fly: system messages still come through, then a synthesised system message carrying the summary, then the kept messages from `first_kept_entry_id` onwards.